-The decrease in the ACL during the first quarter of 2021 was primarily due to lower expected credit losses in the commercial real estate portfolio.
-However, we retained a COVID-19 related overlay as a component of the ACL as Hawaii's economy continues to be significantly impacted by COVID-19.
+The decrease in the ACL was primarily due to lower expected credit losses as the economic outlook and credit quality improved during the second quarter of 2021.
+However, we continued to retain a COVID-19 related overlay as a component of the ACL as Hawaii's economy continues to be significantly impacted by COVID-19.
 As noted earlier, a significant number of our customers (primarily individuals and small businesses) have taken advantage of payment deferral programs in assisting them while they may be temporarily unemployed or while their businesses have closed.
 We continue to closely monitor the impact of COVID-19 on our tourism industry and the re-opening of the Hawaii economy under new guidelines.
 While we have begun to see and may continue to see a gradual improvement in unemployment as local businesses and the Hawaii tourism industry continues to reopen in 2021 and the COVID-19 vaccine becomes more widely administered, the timing and extent of the return of air travel and the recovery of the Hawaii tourism industry is highly uncertain and beyond our control.

-As of March 31, 2021, while the allocation of our ACL to our commercial, residential and consumer portfolio segments was slightly lower as compared to December 31, 2020, the ACL was considered adequate based on our ongoing analysis of estimated expected credit losses, credit risk profiles, current economic outlook, coverage ratios and other relevant factors.
+As of June 30, 2021, while the allocation of our ACL to our commercial, residential and consumer portfolio segments was lower as compared to December 31, 2020, the ACL was considered adequate based on our ongoing analysis of estimated expected credit losses, credit risk profiles, current economic outlook, coverage ratios and other relevant factors.
 We will continue to monitor factors that drive expected credit losses including COVID-19 and the impact on the Hawaii economy, local businesses and our customers.
 See "Note 4.
 Allowance for Credit Losses" contained in our unaudited interim consolidated financial statements for more information on the ACL.